 All equipment must be in good working condition at all times.
 The Contractor will be responsible for all maintenance and repair costs necessary to keep their equipment in proper working condition, and for any cost necessary to repair damage to the equipment due to misuse, abuse, or neglect by his employees.
 Should any machine become unserviceable during the contract period, the Contractor shall furnish at his expense the equipment necessary to comply with the provisions of these specifications.
 Any non-working equipment shall be replaced/repaired within twenty-four (24) hours.
 Contractor must notify the Agency contact of any changes in their equipment for the duration of the contract.

 The Agency will not be responsible for theft.

-The Contractor must complete Attachment # 2 Equipment List which serves to provide the Agency a listing of all equipment to be delivered to the facility.
-The Contractor shall indicate on the Equipment List the manufacturer and the quantity of equipment they have available for use under the contract.
-Failure to complete this list may be a basis for rejection of the bid as non-responsive.

-The Agency will conduct an equipment inventory.
-The purpose of the inventory is to ensure that all equipment is in operating condition and that the quantity and quality agreed upon at the award of the contract is the same.
-The Contractor shall accompany the designated person conducting the inventory.

-The Contractor shall be responsible for maintaining the sanitary napkin/tampon waste receptacles owned by Agency in operable conditions.

 11. OSHA Guideline Compliance: